LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends: Real-Vehicle Experiments: On-Cloud LLM for Personalized Decision-Making

 \subsection{Autonomous Driving System}

-As shown in Fig. \ref{fig:Vehicle_Setup}, we use an autonomous vehicle to conduct real-world experiments, which is a drive-by-wire enabled 2019 Lexus RX450h with perception sensors, localization module, and communication module.
+As shown in Fig. \ref{fig:Vehicle_Setup}, an autonomous vehicle is used to conduct real-world experiments, which is a drive-by-wire enabled 2019 Lexus RX450h with perception sensors, localization module, and communication module.
 We deploy the open-source autonomous driving software Auoware.AI~\cite{autoware} with ROS Melodic in Ubuntu 18.04.
-We employ 3D-NDT~\cite{3Dndt} for mapping and localization, and we utilize pure pursuit~\cite{pure_pursuit} for trajectory following.
+We employ 3D-NDT~\cite{3Dndt} for mapping and localization, and pure pursuit~\cite{pure_pursuit} is utilized for trajectory following.
 Network communication is enabled by the Cradlepoint IBR900 Series Router, which is equipped with an AT\&T sim card with a 4G-LTE cellular connection.